floscodes/zerve/README.md

-# zeam
+# zerve
-zeam is a small web server framework in zig.
+zerve is a small web server framework in zig.